 - Content: What is going to be included in your intranet?
 What information are you going to leave out?

-- Meeting and training logistics: How many people will need to be trained?
+- Meeting and training logistics: How many employees require training?
 Different users will require different levels of training.
-You should also take into account the locations of team members.
-If you have field staff, how will they receive the training they need?
+And, if you have remote employees, how will they receive training?

 - Launch planning: Who is coordinating the launch communications?
 How are you planning to launch your new intranet?
 Are you going to do a pilot session or a company wide launch?